otienojoseph/binary_trees/README.md

 - 10-binary_tree_depth - Measure the depth of a node in a binary tree
 - 11-binary_tree_size - Measure the size of a binary tree
 - 12-binary_tree_leaves - Function that counts the leaves in a binary tree
+- 13-binary_tree_nodes - Counts all the nodes with atleast 1 child in a binary tree